thiagokokada/blog/2024-08-01/01-troubleshoting-zsh-lag-and-solutions-with-nix.md

-# Troubleshoting: ZSH lag and solutions with Nix
+# Troubleshooting: ZSH lag and solutions with Nix

 Inspired by this [blog post from Tavis](https://lock.cmpxchg8b.com/slowterm.html), I decided to document my own